Cheerleading: College

 Cheerleaders from the University of Florida in Gainesville, Florida, perform a high splits pyramid during a Florida Gators football game in January 2009.

 Most American universities have a cheerleading squad to cheer for football, basketball, volleyball, wrestling, and soccer.
 Most college squads tend to be larger coed teams, although in recent years; all-girl squads and smaller college squads have increased rapidly.
-Cheerleading is not recognized by NCAA, NAIA, and NJCAA as athletics; therefore, there are few to no scholarships offered to athletes wanting to pursue cheerleading at the collegiate level.
-However, some community colleges and universities offer scholarships directly from the program or sponsorship funds.
-Some colleges offer scholarships for an athlete's talents, academic excellence, and/or involvement in community events.

 College squads perform more difficult stunts which include multi-level pyramids, as well as flipping and twisting basket tosses.

 Not only do college cheerleaders cheer on the other sports at their university, many teams at universities compete with other schools at either UCA College Nationals or NCA College Nationals.
 This requires the teams to choreograph a 2-minute and 30-second routine that includes elements of jumps, tumbling, stunting, basket tosses, pyramids, and a crowd involvement section.
 Winning one of these competitions is a very prestigious accomplishment, and is seen as another national title for most schools.

+Since 2025, two forms of athletic sports based on cheerleading have been recognized by the NCAA as championship sports: